An Introduction to IBM keyboards

 Lenovo

 Lenovo Group is a Chinese company founded originally as Legend in 1984 and grew to dominate the Chinese computer market by the late 1990s.
 Legend renamed itself Lenovo in 2003 and then bought IBM's Personal Computing Division in 2005, creating the modern Lenovo.
 They further acquired IBM's x86 Server Business in 2014.
-Both acquisitions gave Lenovo a considerable amount of former IBM IP, including the ThinkPad family and its laptop, tablet and keyboard designs, and makes them the main spiritual descendent of the original IBM PC.
+Both acquisitions gave Lenovo a considerable amount of former IBM IP, including the ThinkPad family and its laptop, tablet and keyboard designs, which makes them the main spiritual descendent of the original IBM PC.
 Until 2012, Lenovo continued to produce ThinkPad keyboards to a similar design as their immediate IBM predecessors but then created the AccuType and Precision style of island-key keyboard designs for its laptop and tablet lines.
 Despite this change, Lenovo continues to be well-regarded for its laptop keyboard designs.
-Lenovo also inherited a portion of the SK-8835/884x family of UltraNav desktop, server console and sysadmin keyboards and continued to have them produced as late as 2017.
+Lenovo also inherited a portion of the SK-8835/884x family of UltraNav desktop, server console and sysadmin keyboards and continued to have them produced as late as 2021.

 TGCS

 Toshiba Global Commerce Solutions is a subsidiary of Toshiba TEC that is largely comprised of IP from IBM Retail Store Solutions, which IBM sold to Toshiba TEC in 2012.
 This included the only remnants of the Model M family outside of Unicomp that was still in production by that year.
-TGCS continues to manufacture IBM-designed and IBM-derived POS terminals, infrastructure and keyboards, the latter including the Retail series (Models M7, M7-1, M8, M9 and M11) and Modular series (67-key, MANPOS and MCANPOS Model M-e) POS keyboard designs that employ IBM buckling rubber sleeve key-switches.
+TGCS continues to manufacture IBM-designed and IBM-derived POS terminals, infrastructure and keyboards, the latter including the Retail series (Models M7, M7-1, M8, M9 and M11) and Modular series (67-key, MANPOS and MCANPOS Model M-e) POS keyboard designs that employ IBM buckling rubber sleeve keyswitches.
 Toshiba quickly discontinued the Retail series around 2015, but Toshiba continues to produce Modular POS series keyboards to this day with a relatively unchanged design.

-Besides those 5 main companies, IBM and family keyboard history is full of many partner companies that have worked with the above companies in some capacity.
-Generally, they fall under two categories of relationship:
+Besides those 5 main companies, IBM and family keyboard history is full of many partner companies that have worked with the above in some capacity.
+Generally, such companies fall under two categories of relationship, and you may see keyboards branded or made by them on Admiral Shark's Keyboards.

 About this website